der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 void|Returns nothing.

 ## <a name="getadgroup"></a>getAdGroup
-Returns the parent ad group of this ad.
+Returns the ad group this ad belongs to.

 ### Returns:
 |Type|Description|
 |-|-
-[AdGroup](./AdGroup)|Ad group to which this ad belongs.
+[AdGroup](./AdGroup)|Ad group this ad belongs to.

 ## <a name="getapprovalstatus"></a>getApprovalStatus
 Returns the ad's approval status.
 Possible values: